Ontario G1 Test: Essential Information For Passing Your Test

 Ontario G1 Driving Test: Frequently Asked Questions:

-You can take as long as you wish to complete the knowledge tests (provided you finish within working hours) but a typical candidate takes between twenty and thirty minutes.
+You can take as long as you wish to complete the knowledge test - G1 test (provided you finish within working hours) but a typical candidate takes between twenty and thirty minutes.

 No, just go to any DriveTest Centre at least an hour before closing time and you will be able to take the test without booking.